Gergoo007/NeptunOS/README.md

 # NeptunOS
 is my attempt at a hobby operating system.
 This is my second bigger project (the first being the 6502 emulator), and my first OS.
-It is always Work In Progress unless specified otherwise.

 ## Source tree
 | Directory	| Description									|